FedRAMP/docs/docs/persistent-validation-and-assessment.md

 ### FRR-PVA-02 Failures As Vulnerabilities

 !!! quote ""
-    Providers MUST treat failures detected during _persistent validation_ and failures of the _persistent validation_ process as _vulnerabilities_, then follow the requirements and recommendations in the FedRAMP Vulnerability Detection and Response Standard for such findings.
+    Providers MUST treat failures detected during _persistent validation_ and failures of the _persistent validation_ process as _vulnerabilities_, then follow the requirements and recommendations in the FedRAMP Vulnerability Detection and Response process for such findings.

     **Applies to:** Low, Moderate, High